goyek/goyek/README.md

 ### Task dependencies

 During task registration it is possible to add a dependency to an already registered task.
-When taskflow is processed, it makes sure that the dependency is executed before the current task is run.
+When flow is processed, it makes sure that the dependency is executed before the current task is run.
 Take note that each task will be executed at most once.

 ### Helpers for running programs